tpoisot/ms_pop_networks/ms_revised.md

 # Introduction

 Interactions between species are the driving force behind ecological dynamics within communities [@ber09b].
-Likely for this reason more than any, the structure of communities have been described by species interaction networks for over a century [@dun06].
+Likely for this reason more than any other, the structure of communities have been described by species interaction networks for over a century [@dun06].
 Formally an ecological network is a mathematical and conceptual representation of both *species*, and the *interactions* they establish.
 Behind this conceptual framework is a rich and expanding literature whose primary focus has been to quantify how numerical and statistical properties of networks relate to their robustness [@dun02], productivity [@duf07], or tolerance to extinction [@mem04].
 Although this approach classically focused on food webs [@ing09a], it has proved particularly successful because it can be applied equally to all types of ecological interactions [@kef12].